 Get help

-If you have suggestions or you have discovered an issue with any of the Keil[®] MDK products, please report them to us.
-Go to the keil.arm.com support page and use the links under Get Help or Report Issues.

-Include your license code (if you have one) and product version when reporting a μ Vision[®] issue.
+If you have suggestions or you have discovered an issue with any of the Keil® MDK products, please report them to us.
+Open a support case and include your license code and product version when reporting an issue.